PaulZC/ZED-F9P_FeatherWing_USB/README.md

 - **RAWX_Logger_F9P** is very similar to the logger I wrote for the [NEO-M8T FeatherWing](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing) but is substantially updated for the ZED-F9P.
 It does all of the message configuration via UART1.

-- **RAWX_Logger_F9P_I2C** is a little more experimental.
-It uses the SparkFun Ublox library to do all of the message configuration via the I2C port instead of UART1.
+- **RAWX_Logger_F9P_I2C** uses **version 1.6** of the SparkFun Ublox library to do all of the message configuration via the I2C port instead of UART1.
 This makes the code more efficient as it does not need to ignore the UBX ACK messages (on UART1) and can simply stream all data from UART1 to the SD card.
-The code is only experimental as it uses sendCommand to send a custom ubxPacket and the ACK gets ignored as the [code expects it to be in a different place](https://github.com/sparkfun/SparkFun_Ublox_Arduino_Library/issues/23).
-The code does work nicely though and I do prefer it over the UART-only version.

 You can find instructions on how to install the Arduino IDE and the required libraries [here](https://github.com/PaulZC/F9P_RAWX_Logger/blob/master/SOFTWARE.md).